Tencent/omi/tutorial/render-web-components-to-native.md

 ## Render Web Components to Native

 How to render Web Components to Native?
-There is an [Omi Framework](https://github.com/Tencent/omi) because Omi is designed [based on Web Components](https://github.com/Tencent/omi#why-omi)
+[Omi Framework](https://github.com/Tencent/omi) is one of example because Omi is designed as [Web Components based](https://github.com/Tencent/omi#why-omi).

 ## Industry Status

-Now, there has two genres to render to Native：
+Now, there are two genres rendering to Native：

 * Flutter
-  * Use Skia high performance rendering engin to draw GPU directly
+  * Use Skia high performance rendering engin to render by GPU directly
   * Develop using the Dart language
 * React Native, Weex, Taro, Hippy, Plato
-  * Through Bridge and JSCore command to transfer to draw
+  * Through Bridge and JSCore transmit command to render
   * Develop using JavaScript language
-  * JSCore and Native each maintain the same DOM tree树
+  * JSCore and Native each maintain the same DOM tree

-Here, Omi uses the second way to achieve [→ omi-native](https://github.com/Tencent/omi/tree/master/packages/omi-native)。
+Here, Omi uses the second way to achieve [→ omi-native](https://github.com/Tencent/omi/tree/master/packages/omi-native).

 ## Pre research

-Becase Web Components is based on `HTMLElement`.
-It can be seen a custom element of Omi is inherited from `WeElement`:
+Because Web Components is based on `HTMLElement`.
+You can see that a custom element of Omi is inherited from `WeElement`:

 ```js
 import { render, WeElement, define } from 'omi'